Join us to give 1000 students an adventure they will never forget.

 How does my organization sign up to bring an exhibit or workshop?

 Professional organizations, companies, and educational institutions can register to bring an exhibit or workshop to Arizona STEM Adventure by registering their booth or workshop in advance.
-Register Here.
+Please contact Danniey Wright at email@example.com if you are interested in presenting.

 Is there a cost for companies or organizations to participate in Arizona STEM Adventure?

 We do not charge companies to participate.
-We only ask that you bring a fun, highly-interactive demonstration of some math- or science-related activity to share with Southern Arizona students.
-We also ask that you bring your own materials and supplies required for your workshop.
-We do provide limited electricity, tables and chairs that can be set up in a variety of styles to maximize the learning environment, but we cannot provide other supplies or equipment.
+We only ask that you provide a fun, highly-interactive demonstration of some math- or science-related activity to share with Southern Arizona students.
+We also ask that you provide your own materials and supplies required for your workshop.

 When do we set up for Arizona STEM Adventure?